vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/cardiology/cardiology-chf.md

     transition to drip if not diuresing adequately
 - Can also augment with sequential nephron blockade (thiazides, acetazolamide)
+- Lasix 40mg PO = Lasix 20mg IV = Torsemeide 20mg PO/IV = Bumex 1mg PO/IV
 - Continuation/optimization of GDMT (below)

 ---

 # Guideline-Directed Medical Therapy for HFrEF

-Brittany Saldivar

----

 ## General Principles

 - Starting patients on low dose of multiple agents preferred to max dose of single agent
-- D/C summary should have discharge weight, diuretic regimen, and renal function
+- D/C summary should have discharge weight, GDMT and diuretic regimen, and renal function
-- Daily weights at home with rescue diuretic plan (pm dose for 3 lbs in 1 day, 5 lbs in 3 days
+- Daily home weights with rescue diuretic plan (pm dose for 3 lbs in 1 day, 5 lbs in 3 days

 <table>